wjr83/Interactive-Lab-Hub/Lab 4/README.md

 >*	The game can be played with ping-pong balls (ideally), aluminum foil balls, paper balls, or any other object that fits through the cardboard hoop and won’t damage the structural components.

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to answer those questions?\*\*\***
+* How big should the interactive device be?
+How portable should the interactive device be?
+* Where should the sensors and Raspberry Pi be stored such that these are not visible to the user?
+>* How will the Raspberry Pi be powered hidden in this context?
+* Where should the screen be positioned?
+* Where should the buttons be positioned?
+* Is any insulation needed to ensure connections to the capacitive sensor don't touch other connections by mistake?
+* How should the circuitry to the capacitive sensor be designed so as to minimize real estate and materials used?
+* Which colors should be used for what task?
+* How should the information on the small display be designed such that it maximizes readability?
+* How fun or amusing will users find these interactive devices?
+How long will they want to play for?

 **\*\*\*Pick one of these designs to prototype.\*\*\***
+1.	**Musical painting** was chosen for Part 1 of Lab 4.

 ### Part D
 ### Physical considerations for displaying information and housing parts